syncfusion-content/maui-docs/MAUI/TreeView/working-with-treeview.md

 {% endhighlight %}
 {% endtabs %}

-### ItemHolding event
+### ItemLongPress event

-The `ItemHolding` event will be triggered whenever the item is long pressed.
+The `ItemLongPress` event will be triggered whenever the item is long pressed.
- `ItemHoldingEventArgs` has the following members which provides the information for `ItemHolding` event:
+ `ItemLongPressEventArgs` has the following members which provides the information for the `ItemLongPress` event:

  * `Node`: Gets the `TreeViewNode` and data associated with the hold item as its arguments.
  * `Position`: Gets the touch position in the hold item.